hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `os_sku` - (Optional) Specifies the OS SKU used by the agent pool.
 Possible values include: `Ubuntu`, `CBLMariner`, `Mariner`, `Windows2019`, `Windows2022`.
 If not specified, the default is `Ubuntu` if OSType=Linux or `Windows2019` if OSType=Windows.
 And the default Windows OSSKU will be changed to `Windows2022` after Windows2019 is deprecated.
 Changing this forces a new resource to be created.

 * `pod_subnet_id` - (Optional) The ID of the Subnet where the pods in the default Node Pool should exist.
 Changing this forces a new resource to be created.

--> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/PodSubnetPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://docs.microsoft.com/azure/aks/configure-azure-cni#register-the-podsubnetpreview-preview-feature) for more information.

 * `proximity_placement_group_id` - (Optional) The ID of the Proximity Placement Group.
 Changing this forces a new resource to be created.